QSFT/Doradus/doradus-docker/README.md

 2. Test

-   Invoke this URL to test if server is up and runing
+   Invoke this URL to test if Doradus server is up and running

         http://<docker_host>:<PORT>/_config

-        For the example above, it is available at the 8080 port http:///<docker_host>:8080/_config
+        For the example container above, it is available at the 8080 port http:///<docker_host>:8080/_config